Kcraft059/Kcraft059/README.md

 After I made this config, I saw the potential I had in my hands, access to unlimited packages, and a growing interest for programming !<br>

 At some point after, I got an idea - making a <b>website</b>.
 At the time I only had a vague idea of what it consisted of - a server, a software to run the server ?<br>
 I made a few research, I already had the idea to install a headless NixOS version on my MacMini which I knew I'd soon replace with a new Mac Book Air.
-And so, I made a config in nix, I choose a <b>LEMP</b> stack and got to coding !<br>
+And so, I made a config in nix, I chose a <b>LEMP</b> stack and got to coding !<br>
 The months that followed were really interesting, I learned how to manage a server, how to use ssh etc… The next step being the website itself, I started to get into html, css, php & sql, at some point I even made a full framework for a user system in <b>OOP</b> !<br>

 Tho the frontend to those backend features… is… let's say it's still pending 🙄